melaniebrgr/learning-computer-science/09-science/01-antibodies.md

 - **HcAb (heavy chain only antibodies)**: antibodies that are naturally produced by camelids and sharks
 - **VHH or nanobody (variable domain of heavy-chain of heavy-chain only antibody)**: A VHH is the antigen binding fragment of a heavy chain only antibody.
 This fragment is also called a nanobody (trademark Sanofi).
 VHHs are sometimes prefered as a therapeutic biologics because they are relatively small, stable, soluble, and tolerate heat and pH extremes better.
 Because they are single domains, they are also easy to express in microbes, have good tissue penetration and ability to bind concave epitopes, and lend themselves well to constructions like bispecifics.
 VHHs are typically camelid-derived and then humanized (framework and surface residues engineered to look more human) to reduce immunogenicity (1).

-### Therapeutically relevant artificial contructs
+### Common

+**nanobody (VHH)**: A nanobody is the variable domain of heavy-chain-only antibodies (HCAbs) in camelids.
+These antibodies are devoid of light chains and bind their antigens exclusively via the variable domains of the heavy chain, also called VHHs.
+To compensate for the reduced repertoire of binding interfaces, VHHs utilize several mechanisms for diversification.
+For example, most VHHs have an elongated and structurally diverse complementarity-determining region 3 (CDR3), extensive somatic hypermutations in CDR1 and non-canonical disulfide bonds that stabilize elongated CDR3s.

-**bivalent VHH**: A bivalent VHH is a single-chain construct where two identical VHH domains are linked so that one molecule binds two identical targets, e.g. caplacizumab
+**bivalent VHH**: A bivalent VHH is a single-chain construct where two identical VHH domains are linked so that one molecule binds two identical targets, e.g. caplacizumab.
+VHHs are naturally monovalent.

 **bispecific VHH**: A bispecific VHH is a single-chain construct where two different VHH domains are linked so that one molecule binds two distinct targets.
 The format is usually a “tandem VHH”: `VHH1–linker–VHH2`, where the linker is a flexible Gly‑Ser chain.